iriusrisk/startleft/wiki/usage/REST-API.md

-## API server
+# REST API

+---

 StartLeft can also be deployed as a standalone REST server if you prefer the communication via API.
-In this operation mode, Startleft gives back the OTM file in the HTTP response.
+In this operation mode, StartLeft gives back the OTM file in the HTTP response.
 If you want to use the server option on the application:

 ```